DukeLivingHistory/RLH-Site-Code/README.md

-# This is the public repo for the RLH project.
+# This is the public repo for the InSite interactive transcript project.

 This repository contains a WordPress theme that contains the template files for the project, library code to make the back-end functionality work, and API endpoint setup.